 They are rich in testosterone friendly vitamins: B6 and folic acid.

-They not only contain high levels of magnesium, vitamin b and omega 3 for healthy testosterone production but also lower the levels of the sex hormone-binding globulin that is known to oppose the production of testosterone.
+They not only contain high levels of magnesium, vitamin b and omega 3 for healthy testosterone production, but also lower the levels off the sex hormone binding globulin that is known to oppose the production of testosterone.